5 Steps to Preventing Kidney Disease Before It Starts

 To understand what causes kidney failure, it’s important to understand how healthy kidneys function and what purpose they serve.

-The kidneys are amazing organs that work hard to filter all the blood in our bodies.
-Made up of thousands of tiny blood vessels, our kidneys act as a full-body filtration system that separates waste products from essential substances like protein and red blood cells in the body.
+The kidneys are amazing organs that work hard to filter our body’s blood.
+With thousands of tiny blood vessels, our kidneys act as a full-body filtration system that separates waste products from essential substances like protein and red blood cells in the body.

 How Are the Heart, Kidneys and Diabetes Connected?

-Type 2 diabetes can put a lot of stress on all these structures—both in your heart and in your kidneys.
-There’s an overlap between their risks and care.
-To stay healthy, it’s vital for you and your doctor to keep tabs on both.
+Your kidneys are part of your cardiovascular system and T2D can put a lot of stress on both your heart and your kidneys.
+To stay healthy, it’s vital for you and your doctor to keep tabs on your risk for problems in both your heart and kidneys and to take care of problems you may have.

 What Is a UACR Screening?

-A UACR test can be an early indicator of kidney damage and should be part of your annual screenings if you have type 2 diabetes.
+A UACR test can be an early indicator of kidney damage and should be part of your annual screenings if you have T2D.

 What are the Symptoms of CKD?

 If you have had diabetes for many years, you could have kidney damage and not even know.
-High blood sugar (blood glucose), high blood pressure and diabetes-related complications contribute to kidney disease.
+Hyperglycemia, high blood pressure and diabetes-related complications contribute to kidney disease.

 Does Everyone With Diabetes Develop Kidney Disease?

-Many people ask if being diagnosed with diabetes automatically means they’ll struggle with kidney disease, and the answer is no. Factors that can influence kidney disease development include genetics, poor blood sugar management and high blood pressure.
+Many people ask if being diagnosed with diabetes automatically means they’ll struggle with kidney disease, and the answer is no. Factors that can influence kidney disease development include genetics, long-term hyperglycemia and high blood pressure.

 It is vital to see your doctor regularly and maintain an ongoing conversation about your health.
 The better you’re able to keep your diabetes and blood pressure under control, the lower your chance of getting kidney disease.